dhruv-agg/gatsby-blog/content/blog/python-dataclasses/index.md

         pass
 ```

-Yes, we are talking to about [Data Classes](https://docs.python.org/3/library/dataclasses.html).
+Yes, we are talking about the [Data Classes](https://docs.python.org/3/library/dataclasses.html).

 - Less biolerplate code
 - More intuitive